-2.4 Changes to DRG Weights
+C. Changes to DRG Weights

 The New Health System shall not negotiate changes to DRG Weights with Payors without first notifying the COPA Monitor.
 The New Health System shall also provide to the COPA Monitor for review and approval an analysis of the impact on revenue resulting from the new DRG Weights and any proposed adjustments to the Payment Indices.
 The purpose of restricting changes to DRG Weights is to retain the integrity of the calculation above since changes or modifications in DRG Weights could mask increases in pricing.
-Notification need not be made to the Department for recalibration to DRG Weights implemented by Payors across their entire network of contracted providers in the normal course of business.
+Notification need not be made to the COPA Monitor or Department for recalibration to DRG Weights implemented by Payors across their entire network of contracted providers in the normal course of business.
 When DRG Weight changes are made by Payors, such changes will be utilized in the calculations above.

-2.5 Calculation of Inpatient Payment Indices and Inpatient Payment Deviation For Measured Payors Which Do Not Utilize a DRG Methodology
+D. Calculation of Inpatient Payment Indices and Inpatient Payment Deviations For Measured Payors Which Do Not Utilize a DRG Methodology

-For any and all Measured Payors which do not reimburse on a DRG Methodology, the New Health System will nevertheless assign a DRG to such Payor(s)' 2017 discharges (if not already assigned) and will utilize Medicare's DRG Weights, or a specific commercial Payor's DRG Weights agreed upon in advance, in existence in 2017 so that Inpatient Payment Indices can be calculated for such Payors.
-The New Health System will continue to assign DRG Weights to inpatient services rendered in years subsequent to 2017 so that an Inpatient Payment Deviation can be calculated for the year being tested.
+For any and all Measured Payors which do not reimburse on a DRG Methodology, the New Health System will nevertheless assign a DRG to such Payor(s)' discharges (if not already assigned) and will utilize Medicare's DRG Weights, or a specific commercial Payor's DRG Weights agreed upon in advance, for each Contract Year so that Inpatient Payment Indices can be calculated for such Payors.
 When calculating the Inpatient Payment Deviation, the annual Medicare DRG Weights or agreed upon commercial DRG Weights for the year being tested shall be used.